0XMohomiester/0XMohomiester.github.io/_posts/2024-06-16-CEREAL-LOGGER.md

 - Simple Testing:
 ![IMG3](https://github.com/0XMohomiester/0XMohomiester.github.io/assets/47929033/65829906-6265-426b-b907-4662a6b1e523)

-At this point, we can identify another vulnerability: `insecure deserialization` because the script decode tha first part of the cookie before dot and then unserialize it directly using `unserialize()` function.
+- At this point, we can identify another vulnerability: `insecure deserialization` because the script decode tha first part of the cookie before dot and then unserialize it directly using `unserialize()` function.

-## Chaning of bugs
+### Chaning of bugs

 1) Exoloiting type juggling vulnerability to bypass the if condition.
-2) build a class with same name and
+2) Build a class with same name and properties (Attributes or Variables) and use serialize the created object from this class.
-3)
+3) Injecting SQL payload in `new_data` attribute in before serializing object and then encode it to base64 encoded data.
-## Manuel Exploiting.
+### Manuel Exploiting.